 When Ted Ingling was growing up in a small town in Michigan, he wanted to be a car mechanic.
 But the plan didn’t work out, and the world might be a better place for it.

 Instead of replacing brake pads and gaskets, Ingling has spent the last 30 years developing efficient engines for jetliners that have made hopping from continent to continent in a matter of hours easier than packing for a summer holiday.
 Today, he is the general manager for the GE9X engine program, the world’s largest commercial jet engine, which GE Aviation has developed for Boeing’s next-generation wide-body jet, the 777X.
 Consider that at more than 11 feet in diameter, the whole engine is as wide as the body of an entire Boeing 737.
 “The technologies I’ve worked on are out of this world,” he says.
 “I never have a dull moment.”

-We caught up with Ingling before the Paris Air Show, which started Monday.
+We caught up with Ingling before the Paris Air Show last summer.
 Here’s an edited version of our conversation.

 GE Reports: How do you build the world’s largest jet engine?

 Ted Ingling: I like to start every discussion about the size of the GE9X engine by pointing out what came before.
 It feels like it’s big and new and really stretching the boundaries, but it’s also rooted in a fifth generation of engine architecture.
 The big, clean sheet of paper was the original GE90 engine we developed for the Boeing 777 and launched in 1990.
 Having said that, it’s bringing these technologies to bear to achieve a 10 percent fuel improvement, compared to the GE90-115B, the world’s most powerful jet engine and the most advanced GE90 engine in service today.
 These fuel savings are really the hallmark of the engine.